opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * update(channelGuid, object): updates the attributes of the given campaign channel.
 * list(groupGuid, campaignGuid): returns the list of campaign channels for the given group and campaign.

+### Users

+* get(): returns the attributes of the current authenticated user.
+* update(object): updates the attributes of the current authenticated user.

 <sub>Copyright (c) 2020 OpsMatters</sub>